Christoph Kessler opening MCC-2011 in Linköping

 His research interests include parallel programming, compiler technology, code generation, optimization algorithms, and software composition/synthesis.

-He has published two books, several book chapters and more than 130 scientific papers in peer-reviewed international journals and conferences.
-His contributions include e.g. the OPTIMIST retargetable optimizing integrated code generator for VLIW and DSP processors, the PARAMAT approach to pattern-based automatic parallelization, the Crown scheduling technique for energy-efficient mapping of moldable parallel streaming tasks on manycore CPUs with discrete frequency scaling, the concept of performance-aware multi-variant parallel software components for context-adaptive optimized software composition, the PEPPHER component model and composition tool for heterogeneous multicore/manycore based systems, the SkePU framework for high-level portable programming of heterogeneous parallel systems using algorithmic skeletons (i.e., pattern-based generic program building blocks), and the parallel programming languages Fork and NestStep.
+He has published two books, several book chapters and more than 140 scientific papers in peer-reviewed international journals and conferences.
+His contributions include e.g. the OPTIMIST retargetable optimizing integrated code generator for VLIW and DSP processors, the PARAMAT approach to pattern-based automatic parallelization, the Crown scheduling technique for mapping soft-realtime data-streaming applications with moldable parallel streaming tasks for energy-efficient execution on parallel and computer distributed computer systems with discrete voltage and frequency scaling, the concept of performance-aware multi-variant parallel software components for context-adaptive optimized software composition, the PEPPHER component model and composition tool for heterogeneous multicore/manycore based systems, the SkePU framework for high-level portable programming of heterogeneous parallel systems using algorithmic skeletons (i.e., pattern-based generic program building blocks), and the parallel programming languages Fork and NestStep.

 While serving as director of undergraduate studies 2001-2004, he also developed the StASy system for large-scale course management and staff planning in undergraduate course administration, which has been in use at the SaS division 2002-2020.